Updated: Dec 5, 2020

 Maybe it’s because if we allowed horses to choose, it would become pretty obvious that what we think is a perfect relationship based on connection and trust, is more like a dictatorship.
 With us being in control and giving commands, while the horse simply obeys?
 Or maybe it’s because we don’t know how to give choices, because we’ve never learned how to do it?

-We instinctively grab the reins from the moment we sit in the saddle, to prevent the horse from walking off and make sure they go where we want them to.
+Most riders grab the reins from the moment they sit in the saddle, to prevent the horse from walking off and make sure the horse goes where they want to.

 How do you think horses feel about this type of handling and riding?